Rianto-RNT/rnt-go-mastery/README.md

 - Writing bytes to file - os.Write and ioutil.WriteFile
 - Writing to files using a buffered writer(bufio package)
 - Reading n bytes from a file. reading a file using a buffered reader
+- Reading a file line by line using a scanner

 ### number) rnt-example-point